drujensen/blog-amethyst/README.md

 git clone git@github.com:drujensen/crystal-blog.git
 ```

-Next setup the database by creating a "blog_development" schema.
-Connect to
+Next setup the database by creating a "blog_development" and blog_test" schema.

-the database and run the /db/migrate/* scripts manually.
-Update the
+Update the config/database.yml to match your settings.

-config/database.yml to match your settings.
+Connect to the database and run `crystal /db/migrate.cr` to drop and create the databases.

 Install dependencies using `crystal deps`